Bud Wildman: Government

 The NDP won the 1990 provincial election, and Wildman was appointed to cabinet as Minister of Natural Resources and Minister responsible for Native Affairs on October 1, 1990.
 He was promoted to Minister of the Environment and Energy on February 3, 1993.

 As Natural Resources minister, Wildman initiated the first public audit of Ontario's forest resources and promoted an ecosystem management approach for forest harvesting.
 Ontario's Environmental Bill of Rights was also approved during his tenure as Minister of Environment and Energy.

 As Minister responsible for Native Affairs during the entire tenure of the Rae government, Wildman instituted a regime of dealing with First Nations on a government to government basis, signing a "Statement of Political Relationship" with Ontario First Nation Chiefs, and concluded a number of land claims settlements.
 He also established the Aboriginal Healing and Wellness Strategy, which sought to address health problems among native peoples in a culturally sensitive manner.

-In January 1991, Wildman issued an order permitting members of the Golden Lake First Nation to hunt and fish in Algonquin Park pending settlement of the band's claim of the Ottawa Valley which included the park.
+In January 1991, Wildman issued an order permitting members of Golden Lake First Nation to hunt and fish in Algonquin Park pending settlement of the band's claim of the Ottawa Valley which included the park.
 However a broad coalition of park users protested the order and formed a group called the Adhoc Committee to Save Algonquin Park.
 The committee was eventually dissolved once the claim was settled which restricted hunting in the park.